-Philanthropist Eduard Arnhold purchased Villa Massimo in 1910 and built a haven for artists comprised of a central villa nestled among cypress trees, Roman vases, sarcophagi and classical statues.
+Philanthropist Eduard Arnhold purchased Villa Massimo in 1910 and commissioned a creative haven for artists comprised of a central villa with several ateliers nestled among cypress trees, Roman vases, sarcophagi and classical statues.

-Today, the German Academy awards a prestigious fellowship to 10 promising German talents who receive a studio, living space and access to Roman institutions.
+Today, the German Academy awards a prestigious fellowship to 10 promising German talents who receive a studio, living space, and access to the main Roman institutions.
 In addition, the Academy offers a wide range of exhibitions, concerts, readings, as well as outdoor activities that are open to the public.

 ACCADEMIA TEDESCA ROMA VILLA MASSIMO